A topic from the subject of Standardization in Chemistry.

 Introduction

-Reference materials are materials with known properties that are used to calibrate instruments, standardize analytical methods, and verify the accuracy of measurements.
-In this experiment, we will demonstrate the use of reference materials to standardize a sodium hydroxide solution.
+Reference materials are materials with known properties used to calibrate instruments, standardize analytical methods, and verify the accuracy of measurements.
+This experiment demonstrates using reference materials to standardize a sodium hydroxide (NaOH) solution.
+A primary standard, such as potassium hydrogen phthalate (KHP), would be more accurate than sodium chloride (NaCl) for standardizing NaOH.
+NaCl is hygroscopic and thus its weight can be less precise.

 Materials